Fracture

 What kind of treatment will my child have for their fracture?

 Different fractures need different treatments.
-Your child's doctor will discuss with you what treatment is necessary for your child's fracture.
+The health professional will discuss with you what treatment is needed for your child's fracture.

 Plaster casts

-Usually, the treatment for fractures in children is a plaster cast.
-Sometimes, after a fracture, there can be swelling so your child may need a splint (half a cast) for the first few days.
-When the swelling goes down, a nurse or doctor will put a carefully shaped plaster cast on to hold the bones in the correct position.
+Usually, the treatment for fractures in tamariki is a plaster cast.
+Sometimes, after a fracture, there can be swelling so your child may need a back slab (half a cast) for the first few days to weeks.
+When the swelling goes down, a health professional will put a carefully shaped plaster cast on to hold the bones in the correct position.

 Manipulation to move the bones into a better position

-If your child has a fracture where the bone ends are not lined up (displaced), a doctor or nurse may need to move the bones into a better position before putting on the plaster cast.
-This is called manipulation and your child will need sedation or a general anaesthetic.
+If your child has a fracture where the bone ends are not lined up (displaced), a health professional may need to move the bones into a better position before putting on the plaster cast.
+This is called manipulation and your child will need sedation or a general anaesthetic to do this, along with further x-rays.

 Surgery

 Sometimes your child will need an operation to fix the fracture with screws, nails, plates or wires.
-This surgery is called an ORIF (open reduction and internal fixation).
+This surgery is called an ORIF (open reduction and internal fixation) or CRIF (closed reduction and internal fixation).
 Your child will need a general anaesthetic.
-This surgery may be necessary for fractures:

-• involving a growth plate (the cartilage or connective tissue at the ends of long bones in growing children) - this is called an epiphyseal fracture
+This is called a physeal fracture.
+A growth plate (physis) is the cartilage or connective tissue at the ends of long bones in growing tamariki.

-• where there is significant displacement and the bones can't be lined up (reduced) or won't stay lined up after manipulation
+The bones can't be lined up (reduced), or they won't stay lined up after manipulation.

 Traction

 Sometimes, your child will need traction to keep the bone in position.
-This involves the use of pulleys, weights and bed rest.
+This involves the use of pulleys, weights and bed rest and can help with pain relief while your child waits for surgery.

 Will my child have to stay in hospital for their fracture treatment?

-The time your child is in hospital will depend on:
+The amount of time your child is in hospital will depend on:

 • the treatment they need